- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 What if I were partially at fault for my accident?

 Colorado follows a modified comparative negligence rule.
-If you’re 50% or less at fault, you can still recover damages, but your compensation is reduced by your percentage of fault.
+If you are less than 50% at fault, you can still recover damages, but your compensation is reduced by your percentage of fault.

 How long do I have to file a claim in Colorado?